 Planned placements from a university take place every year, but this year was the first-time additional learning was held virtually.
 This was a result of the trust wanting to offer students good access to learning even when working from home, which supported the ways of working during the COVID-19 pandemic.

 The practice education team saw an opportunity to bring in experienced clinicians to share their case studies and encourage multi-disciplinary team working for students to share their thoughts and clinical reasoning.
 As members of the practice education team and the occupational therapy lead delivered it as part of their current roles, additional funding was not needed to support the learning events.

-The chance to work collaboratively with other health and social professionals by experiencing and contributing to a simulated multi-disciplinary team meeting also helped to develop soft skills such as speaking, listening, negotiation, planning and time management skills.
+Students got the chance to work collaboratively with other health and social professionals by experiencing and contributing to a simulated multi-disciplinary team meeting helped to develop soft skills such as speaking, listening, negotiation, planning and time management skills.

-Another aim was to ensure year three students could demonstrate team leading skills and produce evidence towards:
+Year three students were able to demonstrate team leading skills and produce evidence towards:

 confidently assessing needs and planning person-centred care